Peeeeteer/r3f-mini-course/database/chrome-extension/1/hint3.md

 ###### Hint 3:  Watch tutorials.

+Watch tutorials... yes I said it.

 I know,
-this is against the justcode policy but...watch how clone projects and try do it for our project.
+this is against the JustCode policy, but... watch <a href="https://www.youtube.com/results?search_query=github+clone+project" target="_blank" style="text-decoration: underline;">how to clone github</a>

-See some of the Youtube videos on this topic.

-1.
+Some other things you can watch are:

+- How to clone a github repository
+- How chrome plugins work
-What is a development environment?
+- What is a development environment?

-2.
-How chrome plugins work

-And any other Youtube video on this, good search terms would be:
-React Basics
+- React Basics
-Chrome Plugin Basics